-For any business to start or grow there is a requirement of capital or money in big amount.
+For any business to start or grow there is a requirement of capital or money in a big amount.
 The company divided themselves into small sections and sell it to the public for raising funds.
 These small sections are called shares of the company.

 For better understanding, let me explain you with an example.

 Let’s say, there is a person Mr. J who is the owner of the company OSI.
 The company has a value of ₹1 Crore.
 But the company required more ₹40 lacs to grow.
-In that case the company OSI will sell 4 lacs shares with the face value of ₹10/- each issue to the public.
-The company will get more 40 lacs fund for growing its business.
+In that case, the company OSI will sell 4 lacs shares with the face value of ₹10/- each issue to the public.
+The company will get more 40 lacs funds for growing its business.

 STOCK & STOCK MARKET

 There is another word called Stock.
 A stock is referring to the capital raised by the company whereas the shares refer to a single unit of stock.
 When people say that they own stocks they mean they are talking about their ownership of companies.

 Although, Stock Market is where the shares are being transacted.
 Transact is simple terms which means buying or selling the share.
 Therefore, nobody can buy or sell the shares of any public limited company without transacting through the Stock Market.
 If you are a buyer of shares of any public limited company, the stock market helps you to meet the seller or vice-versa.

 STOCK EXCHANGE & SEBI